 The scope of application of the law on “Labour Safety” is limited.
 As both the existing law and the draft law demonstrate, labour safety is deemed to include only the physical safety of workers and almost entirely overlooks the potential for the labour inspection system to be empowered to deal with psycho-social hazards and risks in the workplace.

 Labour inspection authorities do not have unconditional access to all workplaces.
 According to the law, the state supervisory mechanism requires prior approval through a corresponding court order for it to be able to conduct random controls.
 The draft law “On Labour Inspection” foresees the removal of this drawback meaning that, as of September 2019, labour inspectors will enjoy unconditional and quick access to workplaces.
 However, taking into account the magnitude of problems in this regard and previous resistance towards enacting labour safety regulations, it is of vital importance to ensure that the regulations enter into force soon.
-The draft law “On Labour Inspection” foresees the removal of this drawback meaning that, as of September 2019, labour inspectors will enjoy unconditional and quick access to workplaces.
+The draft law “On Labour Inspection foresees the removal of this drawback meaning that, as of September 2019, labour inspectors will enjoy unconditional and quick access to workplaces.
 However, taking into account the magnitude of problems in this regard and previous resistance towards enacting labour safety regulations, it is of vital importance to ensure that the regulations enter into force soon.

 The government did not provide any plans as to the mobilisation of additional administrative, financial and human resources for implementing the new law.
 This challenge was revealed when the government was forced to postpone the registration of employers in the spheres of especially hazardous, hard, harmful and dangerous work, after it failed to manage the registration process for all interested employers in time.